 We believe that the Company has adopted best practices for executive compensation.
 We annually review all elements of NEO pay and, where appropriate for the business and shareholders, make changes to incorporate current best practices.
-Shareholders responded with over 98% of the votes cast on "Say on Pay" at our 2012 Annual Meeting in favor of the compensation of the NEOs.
+Shareholders responded with over 98% of the votes cast on "Say on Pay" at our 2014 Annual Meeting in favor of the compensation of the NEOs.
 In keeping with best practices, we have:

-- Adopted stock ownership guidelines for all NEOs and directors, with retention thresholds set at a meaningful factor times annual cash remuneration; - Set a significant portion of each NEO's total direct compensation opportunity, which includes base salary and annual and long-term incentives, linked to Company performance by including components of compensation opportunity that are at risk subject to the achievement of established performance criteria:
+- \ Adopted stock ownership guidelines for all NEOs and directors, with retention thresholds set at a meaningful factor times annual base salary; - \ Set a significant portion of each NEO's total direct compensation opportunity, which includes base salary and annual and long-term incentives, linked to Company performance by including components of compensation opportunity that are at risk subject to the achievement of established performance criteria; - \ Aligned pay practices with shareholder and customer interests, with an eye toward remaining competitive, and used risk analysis and mitigation to provide compensation practices that motivate appropriate risk-taking, by, for example, providing compensation incentives for achievement of certain identified Company objectives and goals, while disincenting unnecessary risk-taking, by, for example, including stock ownership guidelines for the principal executive officer ("PEO");

-- Aligned pay practices with shareholder and customer interests with an eye toward remaining competitive, and used risk analysis and mitigation to provide compensation practices that motivate appropriate risk-taking, by, for example, providing compensation incentives for achievement of certain identified Company objectives and goals, while disincenting unnecessary risk-taking, by, for example, including stock ownership guidelines for the PEO: - Reviewed, analyzed and considered whether the Company's compensation policies and practices create risks that are reasonably likely to have a material adverse effect on us, and concluded that no such material risks were identified; - A compensation committee that is composed of only independent directors; - An independent compensation consultant retained by, and which reports to, the committee and has no other business with the Company; - Annual reviews of our compensation peer group; - Regular briefings from the compensation consultant regarding key trends; - An annual review of PEO performance; - No employment agreements, other than a Letter Agreement with the PEO providing limited post-termination benefits in the event of his termination prior to November 9, 2013; - Change in control agreements with the NEOs, which do not provide for tax gross-ups or severance amounts that exceed more than three times base pay and bonus, and which do include double trigger vesting provisions for equity awards; - No cash dividends paid on unvested stock-based awards.
-In lieu of cash dividends, recipients receive additional restricted stock-based awards that will vest/forfeit based on the same measures applicable to the underlying awards; and - No tax reimbursements or gross-ups for life insurance, bonus, trusts, or stock vesting.
+- \ Reviewed, analyzed and considered whether the Company's compensation policies and practices create risks that are reasonably likely to have a material adverse effect on the Company, and concluded that no such material risks were identified: - \ A compensation committee that is composed of only independent directors; - \ An independent compensation consultant retained by, and which reports to, the committee and has no other business with the Company; - \ Annual reviews of our compensation peer group; - Regular briefings from the committee's compensation consultant regarding key trends; - \ An annual review of PEO performance; - \ No employment agreements between the Company and the NEOs; - \ Change in control agreements with the NEOs, which do not provide for tax gross-ups or severance amounts that exceed more than three times base pay and bonus, and which do include double trigger vesting provisions for equity awards; - \ No cash dividends paid on unvested stock-based awards.
+In lieu of cash dividends, recipients receive additional restricted stock-based awards that will vest/forfeit based on the same measures applicable to the underlying awards; and - \ No tax reimbursements or gross-ups for life insurance, bonus, trusts or stock vesting.

-Summary of Key Changes in 2012 and 2013
+Summary of Key Developments in 2014 and 2015

-Shareholders supported the Company's executive compensation practices with a positive say-on-pay vote of over 98% of the votes cast at our 2012 Annual Meeting.
-In light of this support, the Company did not make any material changes to executive compensation programs in 2012 or 2013.
+Shareholders supported the Company's executive compensation practices with a positive say-on-pay vote of over 98% of the votes cast at our 2014 Annual Meeting.
+In light of this support, the Company made limited changes to executive compensation programs in 2014 and 2015.
 Key developments during this period include: